 - For adults and teens there is table tennis, a dartboard, boules and volley ball.

 The Fynbos Farmyard has grown steadily over the years.
-Besides Sweetpi the elderly Staffie X Lab, and youngster Carl, the German Shepherd, there are two cats, Suzie Cream-cheese and Oz.
+Besides Sweetpi the elderly Staffie X Lab, Carl, the German Shepherd and youngster Winston the streets special, there are two cats, Suzie Cream-cheese and Oz.
 In addition, various feathered and four-legged creatures have found their way here.
 Most precocious are our three donkeys, three Cameroon goats, two tame sheep, two Chinese geese, ducks and chickens.
 These characters provide much entertainment and are enjoyed by young and old.

 Besides our grapes, we now have 900 olive trees, a lemon orchard, and numerous hives from which we get raw organic honey.
 The products we sell, apart from our wine, include a peppery European-style olive oil, bottled olives, red-wine vinegar, organic honey, and small quantities of limoncello.